Mimetis/Dotmim.Sync/docs/SerializerConverter.rst

     webServerOptions.Serializers.Add(new CustomMessagePackSerializerFactory());

-    // Don't forget to add this converter when calling the DI AddSyncServer() method ! services.AddSyncServer<SqlSyncChangeTrackingProvider>(connectionString, tables, null, webServerOptions);
+    // Don't forget to add this converter when calling the DI AddSyncServer() method ! services.AddSyncServer<SqlSyncChangeTrackingProvider>
+                (connectionString, tables, null, webServerOptions);

-On the client side, add this serializer as the default serialized used:
+On the client side, add this serializer as the default serializer:

 .. code-block:: csharp